Skip to main content

 tip

-Learn more about Issues.
+Learn more about Work items.

 Cycles

 Cycles help you organize work into time-bound periods, like sprints or phases.
 They’re perfect for planning work over specific intervals, letting your team know what’s coming up and what needs to be wrapped up.
-Cycles can contain multiple issues from different projects, making it easy to see your team’s workload at a glance and keep an eye on deadlines.
+Cycles can contain multiple work items from different projects, making it easy to see your team’s workload at a glance and keep an eye on deadlines.

 tip